 - Internet child pornography: The U.S. Department of Justice defines Child Pornography as a form of child sexual exploitation.
 The violation of federal child pornography laws carries strict penalties including steep fines and mandatory minimum sentences of 15-30 years in prison.
 An offender can be prosecuted under both state and federal law.

 - Cyber stalking: The National Conference of State Legislatures defines cyberstalking as, “The use of the Internet, email or other electronic communications to stalk, and generally refers to a pattern of threatening or malicious behaviors.”
 Cyberharassment, says NCSL, is a different form cyberstalking in that it does not involve a credible threat; rather the online contact is meant to torment the targeted individual.

 What to do if you’re being investigated for a computer or Internet crime

 Do you believe that a law enforcement agency is monitoring your online behavior or investigating you for an Internet crime?
 If so, contact an experienced lawyer immediately.
 With experienced legal guidance, you can proactively work to thwart the prosecution’s case against you.

 Let a knowledgeable criminal law attorney defend your rights

 If you are arrested for an Internet crime, you need an experienced lawyer who understands cyberlaw.
-At the Law Offices of Arash Hashemi, we have defended Los Angeles clients for more than 12 years.
-To schedule an initial consultation, contact us online or by phone at (310) 894-8548.
-Our office is in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Brentwood and Westwood.
-We have flexible office hours, and we will visit you in jail to discuss your case.m
+At the Law Offices of Arash Hashemi, we have defended Los Angeles clients since 2003.
+To schedule an initial consultation, contact us online or by phone at (310) 448-1529.
+Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
+We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.